 Some punctuation signs now take up two cells whereas previously they only took one.
 This is to remove ambiguity, for example, in the case of brackets there is now a different symbol for open and close square brackets.

-Braille courses It
+Braille courses

+Feeling Ready to Read

+Feeling Ready to Read is a pre-braille skills course based on the story of Snow White and the Seven Dwarves.
+It is available to download from Bookshare, and includes all of the PDF files which make up the different booklets, as well as the teachers’ guide in braille and print.

 Hands On